What To Do If Varicose Veins Appear

 - Witch hazel

-Cold gels are also very effective to relieve more immediate discomfort.
-They are sold in pharmacies.
+Cold gels are also very effective to relieve more immediate discomfort and you can easily find them in pharmacies.

 Images courtesy of sparky, Fabrice Florin and Peet Sneekes.